 New Jersey Trails Map

-If you are a Jersey hiker and don’t have at least one NY-NJ Trail Conference map set… wow, are you missing out.
-At least get the North Jersey Trails, if not the Kittatinny Trails one too.
+Jersey hiker and don’t have at least one NY-NJ Trail Conference map set? wow, are you missing out.
+At least get North Jersey Trails, if not Kittatinny Trails too.
+More trail maps.

 Compact First Aid Kit